buildingSMART/BCF-API/README.md

 ### 4.1.8 Expressing user authorization through Project Extensions

-API implementors can optionally choose to restrict the actions a user is allowed to perform on the various entities via the API.
-The global default authorizations are be expressed in the project extensions schema.
+Global default authorizations for the requesting user can be expressed in the project schema.
 The actions authorized here will apply to any entities that do not override them locally.
 The complete set of options for the BCF entities are listed below.